ErnakovichLab/ReadsQC/README.md

 ln -s /mnt/home/ernakovich/shared/software/SingularityImages bfoster1
 ```

-If you are not on premise or in the Ernakovich lab, you'll need to install the images in your own directory
+If you are not on premise or in the Ernakovich lab, you'll need to install the images in your own directory before creating the symlinks above (replace the ernakovich path with the path to the location of your own SingularityImages folder).
+Note that the image names need to include the numbers and colons so that they match the names of the containers in the .wdl files exactly, which is why we change their names:
 ```bash
 module load singularity
 cd ReadsQC